One-on-One

 What is Art Therapy?

 Art therapy is a form of psychotherapy that integrates psychology, neuroscience, and the creative process.
-We use artmaking to help folks express, explore, and integrate experiences that may be hard to put into words.
+We use art making to help clients express, explore, and integrate experiences that may be hard to put into words.

 Sessions blend art and conversation in a way that supports emotional regulation, insight, and resilience.
 Materials might include paint, collage, clay, or other mixed media depending on your comfort and goals.
-You do not need to have any artistic skill- curiosity and willingness to try something new are the only requirement.
+You do not need to have any artistic skill- the only requirements are curiosity and openness to trying something new!

 Art therapists in Texas are doubly trained and doubly licensed.
 Everything a counselor can offer, art therapists can offer and also offer in an arts-based way.
-My work is grounded in clinical best practices and trauma-informed care, while my approach draws from humanistic, existential, and feminist theories of care.
+My work is grounded in clinical best practices and trauma-informed care, while my approach draws from broader humanistic, existential, and feminist theories.

 People often find their way to art therapy when they’re feeling:

 Art therapy can bring you back into self-awareness and self-expression.
-It helps regulate the nervous system, externalize inner experiences, and reconnect to joy and meaning (even amid challenge and change).
+It helps regulate the nervous system, externalize inner experiences, and reconnect with joy and meaning (even amidst challenges and change).

 While everyone’s process is unique, art therapy can help you feel: